List of When Life Gives You Tangerines characters: Yang Gwan-sik

 Yang Gwan-sik (born 1950) is the main male character and Ae-sun's love interest, boyfriend, and later husband.
 He is described as "a character as silent and unyielding as cast iron and as unshakable as an old tree."

-A diligent and steadfast individual, he understands the immense power of true dedication.
+He understands the power of true dedication.
 However, in matters of love, he is as fragile as a ripe peach.
 Ae-sun's smile can make his heart falter, and her tears deeply affect him.
-Nevertheless, his loyalty remains as unyielding as steel.
+Nevertheless, his loyalty remains unyielding.
 From the very beginning, he loves and cherishes Ae-sun alone, never wavering in his commitment.
-Using the circumstances of their era as a pretext, he guides Ae-sun through pivotal moments in her life—sometimes steering, pulling the emergency brake, or even stepping on the accelerator—defying the predictable flow of time as a warrior of unwavering devotion.
+Using the circumstances of their era as a pretext, he guides Ae-sun through pivotal moments in her life—sometimes steering, pulling the emergency brake, or even stepping on the accelerator.

 Gwan-sik has been by Ae-sun's side since their youth, always bringing fish from his own family's table to feed a neglected Ae-sun.
 He worked aboard a squid fishing boat under Captain Bu Sang-gil, where he endured verbal and physical abuse before quitting his job under Ae-sun's encouragement.
 Bu Sang-gil was the man Ae-sun had initially planned to marry and was known for his violent nature and frequent use of the word "hak."

 Gwan-sik named his children Geum-myeong, Eun-myeong, and Dong-myeong.
 In English, geum translates to gold, eun to silver, and dong to bronze.
 Having given up a promising career as an athlete, his children became his greatest achievements.
 He later named his boat—bought for him by Ae-sun's grandmother—Geum Eun Dong as a tribute to his kids.
 Together, they lost a child but raised two to adulthood.
 They are grandparents and beloved members of the community, having done it all side by side.
 The character of Yang Gwan-sik is portrayed by Park Bo-gum.
 Park Hae-joon plays the middle-aged Gwan-sik, Lee Cheon-mu the child Gwan-sik, and Moon Woo-jin as teen Gwan-sik.

 Park Bo-gum's portrayal received widespread praise by audience and critics domestically and internationally, earning him his second nomination for Best Actor – Television at the 61st Baeksang Arts Awards.
-He is also nominated for Best Actor in 2025 Blue Dragon Series Awards.
+He is also nominated for Best Actor in 2025 Blue Dragon Series Awards and won the Popularity Award.
+In addition, the role earned him two Grand Prizes (Daesang): Best Actor of the Year – OTT at the 10th Asia Artist Awards and Performer of the Year at the Fundex Awards.
+Park was named the 2025 Gallup Korea's Television Actor of the Year, his second time being selected.
+He is the first actor to top the poll for a streaming project.